Foezjie/imp/docs/sphinx/source/language.rst

 Entites can inherit from multiple other entities, thus multiple inheritance.
 Inheritance implies that an entity inherits attributes and relations from parent entities.
-Inheritance also introduces a &quot;is-a&quot; relationship.
+Inheritance also introduces a "is-a" relationship.
 It is however not possible to override or rename attributes.
 Entities that do not explicitly inherit from an other entity inherit from ``std::Entity``